Culture, connection and futures otherwise.

 Hi, I'm Zaisha.
-A multidisciplinary practitioner working with Afrodiasporic arts as a technology to imagine, embody, and construct worlds on other terms.
+A multi-disciplinary practitioner working with Afro-indigenous and diasporic arts and ontologies as technologies for repairing connection and constructing a world on different terms.

-This website is less a portfolio, more a living record of a personal and professional journey — an ongoing search for truth, meaning, and joy.
+This website is less a portfolio, more a living record of a personal and professional journey guided by a search for truth, connection and freedom.

-In thinking about the things I wish to say through my work and how I wish to say them, there have been 3 threads that has sat across almost every paid and passion-driven project I have done, which, when I think about what matters most to me, these things have remained consistent as long as I remember.
-And so now, it feels true to call these themes within my practice as a designer, researcher & storteller.
+In thinking about what I wish to say through my work — and how I wish to say it — three threads have run across almost every paid and passion-driven project I've undertaken.
+When I think about what matters most to me, these things have remained consistent for as long as I can remember.
+It feels true, now, to call them constants.

 Connection